Daleep246/Blog-Website/README.md

 This is a Blog Website
 <br>
-Here We have used HTML and CSS
+Here We have used HTML and CSS Animations